-I first came to Washington University as an undergraduate.
+I first came to Washington University as a first-generation college student.
 Even then, I knew I wanted to stay here to serve those who would come after me.
 Over time, I discovered a passion for writing (probably because of my troubled relationship with it), and that passion led me to The Writing Center – a place where writers come together to serve other writers.

 What do you like most about working with writers at The Writing Center?